cvanstey/ACBT-Brochures/maps.md

 ## ⚙️ Technologies Used

-- **Folium**: Python-based interactive maps rendered with Leaflet.js.
+**QGIS**: Georeferenced historical maps (1940 GeoTIFF and stitched 1899 map) and prepared data for web export.
+**qgis2web + OpenLayers**: Converted georeferenced rasters and vector data into interactive, browser-based maps with layer controls.
-- **GeoJSON**: Structured geographic data exported from CSV and shapefiles.
+**GeoJSON**: Structured geographic data exported from CSV and shapefiles for use in web maps.
-- **Rasterio**: Used to georeference and overlay historical maps.
+**Rasterio**: Programmatically handled GeoTIFFs and spatial metadata during preprocessing.
-- **OpenCV + Tesseract**: Image crops and OCR for generating map-linked content.
+**OpenCV + Tesseract**: Detected and cropped image regions, and performed OCR to generate map-linked historical content.

 ---